LIVING WITH AND BEYOND CANCER

 - have difficulties accessing information about their condition or any after effects they may experience

 - struggle financially as the household income decreases

 Current models of care are not sustainable and do not serve the patient or their family in the best possible way.
 We need to make sure that we don’t just help more people to live following a cancer diagnosis, but to live well.

-The Recovery Package is recognised in the NHS England Five Year Forward View and the Cancer Taskforce Strategy which outlines a commitment to ensuring that ‘every person with cancer has access to the elements of the Recovery Package by 2020’.
-The roll out of these interventions will better support and improve the quality of life of people living with and beyond cancer.
+The Recovery Package was recognised in the NHS England Five Year Forward View and the Cancer Taskforce Strategy which outlines a commitment to ensuring that ‘every person with cancer has access to the elements of the Recovery Package by 2020’.
+The roll out of these interventions are better supporting and improving the quality of life of people living with and beyond cancer.

 These programmes of work are delivered in collaboration with primary, secondary, tertiary, community and voluntary sector services.
 They will provide an holistic approach to supporting patients and their families affected by cancer.